lekandev/lekandev/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-My name is Mohammed Kabir Hussaini, i am a teenage developer and Frontend developer, I turn great UIs into beautiful sites
+My name is Mohammed Kabir Hussaini, I am an idealistic teenager, frontend developer with skills on JavaScript, NextJs and MERN stack.
+I tend to have major, original ideas to create the next big thing.

 🔭 I’m currently working on an Ecommerce web application with MERN stack